TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.2.9 =
+* Re-fixed: Problem with too many AJAX queries in a short period of time in Internet Explorer
+* Re-fixed: Paging in AJAX mode when showing one category at a time
+* Re-added: Ability to specify link image address when batch importing

 = 4.2.8 =
 * Rolling back all changes to version 4.2.5.
 The new features of 4.2.6 will be re-implemented this week-end and tested more thoroughly.

+= 4.2.7=
+* Reverted changes related to WP 3.0 network compatibility to fix errors experienced by many users

+= 4.2.6 =
+* Added: WP 3.0 Network Compatibility
+* Fixed: Problem with too many AJAX queries in a short period of time in Internet Explorer
+* Fixed: Paging in AJAX mode when showing one category at a time
+* Added: Ability to specify link image address when batch importing

 = 4.2.5 =
 * Added: New sorting order for links to be displayed in random order